Guillaume de Chateauneuf

 Guillaume de Chateauneuf (died c.
 1258, in Acre) was the nineteenth Grand Master of the Knights Hospitaller, serving first from 1242–1244 as the successor to Pierre de Vieille-Brioude.
-He was captured during the Battle of La Forbie in 1244, held hostage in Egypt and ransomed through the Sixth Crusade.
+He was captured during the Battle of La Forbie in 1244, held hostage in Egypt and ransomed through the Seventh Crusade.
 During his captivity, his position was filled on an interim basis by Jean de Ronay.
 De Ronay died in 1250, and de Chateauneuf was released shortly thereafter.
 He was succeeded by Hugues de Revel.

 Biography

 Guillaume de Chateauneuf, a French knight, joined the Order on 3 October 1233 and became Marshal of the Order (Maréchal de l'Ordre) on 18 November 1241.
 He took over the leadership of the Order on 31 May 1242.
 He was taken prisoner and replaced in his duties as Grand Master by Jean de Ronay.
 However, the date of his death is not known; he was already replaced by his successor Hugues de Revel on 9 October 1258, but he was still in office on 20 February 1258 and most probably died in the summer of 1258.